batden/elluminate/README.md

 # elluminate

-**NEW Bash script to build and install Enlightenment on Ubuntu Jammy Jellyfish :tropical_fish:**
+**A neat Bash script to build and install Enlightenment on Ubuntu Jammy Jellyfish :tropical_fish:**

 Please take a look at the comments in the script before running it.